carlosmoreno00/stickyNotes/README.md

 <strong>Sticky notes</strong><br>
-This project allow create notes and modify it.<br>
+This project allow create notes.<br>
 Link to the project: